liziliao/ASNE/README.md

 # Social-Network-Embedding

-Tensorflow implementation of Attributed Social Network Embedding framework (SNE) The instruction of commands has been clearly stated in the codes (see the parse_args function).
+Tensorflow implementation of Attributed Social Network Embedding framework (SNE).

+The instruction of commands has been clearly stated in the codes (see the parse_args function).

 ## Example to run the codes.